fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

   1. Supports uploading large files.
 See [php.ini](0.2/php.ini) here.
   2. New app setting item: DATABASE_TYPE, default value is "remote".
 You can set it to "local" to start the built-in MySQL database server.
 See [entrypoint.sh](0.2/entrypoint.sh) for more information.
   3. Dropped 3 app setting items: DATABASE_NAME, DATABASE_USER, and DATABASE_PASSWORD.
 Removal of these items has no impacts on your existing database or site contents.
-  4. Abandon entrypoint.log, replace with Azure internal docker container logging file system.
+  4. Abandon using entrypoint.log as startup log, replace it with Azure internal docker container logging file system.